deniskyashif/blog/content/posts/ddd-integration-events.md

 }
 ```

+The example uses a flat message structure. `type`, `version`, `messageId`, and `occurredAt` form the message envelope: metadata used to identify, route, deduplicate, and interpret the message. `orderId` and `items` form the business payload consumed by Fulfillment.
+Some messaging platforms keep the envelope in headers instead; the important distinction is semantic rather than structural.

 The two events describe the same occurrence without having the same name or shape.
 The integration event uses stable, serialized values rather than Ordering's value-object classes.
-It includes a message identifier for deduplication, the time of the fact, and a schema version (more on this later when we talk about versioning).
+It includes a message identifier for deduplication, the time of the fact, and a schema version so the contract can evolve deliberately.
 It omits `customer`, which Fulfillment does not need, and represents each product with a stable code agreed at this boundary.
-Fulfillment maps that code to its own SKU and selects a warehouse according to inventory and picking rules that it owns.
+Fulfillment maps that code to its own product code and selects a warehouse according to inventory and picking rules that it owns.

 Ordering still owns this boundary-specific contract.
 Another boundary may require a different integration event derived from the same domain event.